radicalcollegestrategies/stemscholars/README.md

 URL: https://stemscholars.github.io/

 # Items
-## Intro Video
-  * Rayna: Script.
-Rayna and Rachel: Film
-  * Motivation: "Define what STEM means for you".
-"Why do I do STEM" and "What will you learn from this"
-  * "Why do I do STEM" -- What interests you to "stay engaged" ?
-What's your incentive ?
-* Arduino (Singhals)
 ## Video Tutorial for K-3
   * Rayna: Script
   * Material: Science(5 activities: Prabhdeep), Tech(coding: Rachel), Engg(robotics: Rayna)